flet-dev/website/blog/2025-10-01-introducing-declarative-ui-in-flet.md

     count: int
 ```

-Observables fit nice into Flet declarative approach:
+Observables fit nicely into Flet's declarative approach:

-* Component accepting observable as a parameter is automatically re-rendered when observable updates.
+* A component that accepts an observable parameter automatically re-renders when that observable updates.
-* `use_state` and `use_context` hooks referencing observables triggers component re-render when observable updates.
+* `use_state` and `use_context` hooks that reference observables trigger a re-render when the observable changes.

 Example: